Overview

 For the list of options, browse to the cpln helm template command and expand the References panel.

-If the release name is not specified, the flag --generate-name must be added and will auto generate a release name.
+If the release name is not specified, a release name will be auto generated.

 Injected Values